Self-adaptive randomized constructive heuristics for the multi-item capacitated lot sizing problem: Literature review

-Since the metaheuristics are flexible in solving large and complex problems, they are also developed to solve the variants of the classic CLSP (standard CLSP: \citet{hindi1996solving}; CLSP with setup carryover: \citet{gopalakrishnan2001tabu}; CLSP with backlogging and setup carryover: \citet{karimi2006tabu}; multi-level CLSP: \citet{ozdamar2000integrated}; multi-resource CLSP with setup times: \citet{hung2003using}; CLSP with setup times and without setup costs: \citet{muller2012hybrid}; CLSP for multiple plants: \citet{nascimento2010grasp}). \citet{karimi2006tabu} extended the tabu search heuristic of \citet{hindi1996solving} and applied it to the CLSP with backlogging and set-up carryover.
-Their proposed tabu search heuristic started from a feasible solution obtained from the IFSB-heuristic.
-This heuristic involved a demand shifting step, starting with the first period to the next and if there was surplus capacity in the current period, Groff's lot-sizing rule was used to determine lot sizes; otherwise, a set-up cost and inventory cost combination rule was adopted.
-A look-ahead mechanism (e.g. \citet{dixon1981heuristic, gu1987planning, maes1986simple, dogramaci1981dynamic}) was also applied to ensure feasibility, which means that the current lot size should take the future capacity shortage into account.
+Since metaheuristics are flexible in solving large and complex problems, they are also developed to solve the variants of the classic CLSP \citep{hindi1996solving}; CLSP with setup carryover \citep{gopalakrishnan2001tabu}; CLSP with backlogging and setup carryover \citep{karimi2006tabu}; multi-level CLSP \citep{ozdamar2000integrated}; multi-resource CLSP with setup times \citep{hung2003using}; multi-machine CLSP with backlogs \citep{pedroso2005hybrid}; CLSP with setup times and without setup costs \citep{muller2012hybrid}; CLSP for multiple plants \citep{nascimento2010grasp}); CLSP with setup times, safety stock and demand shortages \citep{mehdizadeh2014three}; CLSP with returns and hybrid products \citep{koken2018simulated}.

+\citet{karimi2006tabu} extended Tabu search heuristic of \citet{hindi1996solving} and applied it to the CLSP with backlogging and set-up carryover.
+A look-ahead mechanism (e.g., \citet{dixon1981heuristic, gu1987planning, maes1986simple, dogramaci1981dynamic}) was also applied to ensure feasibility. \citet{mehdizadeh2014three} proposed three metaheuristic algorithms, namely Simulated Annealing algorithm, Vibration-Damping Optimization algorithm, and Harmony Search algorithm to solve the multi-item CLSP with setup times, safety stock, and demand shortages. \citet{koken2018simulated} analyzed the CLSP with returns and hybrid products.
+The authors designed a simulated algorithm with a neighborhood list and compared it with three variants of GA and VNS algorithm.